You must register an overseas company with Companies House if you want to set up a place of business in the UK.

 You must register if you set up a place of business in the UK or if you usually carry out business from somewhere in the UK.

-If you don’t have a base in the UK
+If you do not have a base in the UK

 How to register

 You must fill in form OS IN01 and send it to Companies House within 1 month of opening for business.
 The address is on the form along with what documents you need to send.